Walk this Path with Us

 The SFU Aboriginal Reconciliation Council (SFU-ARC) engaged in discussions about how the 94 recommendations of the Truth and Reconciliation Commission will be addressed at the University.

-Simon Fraser University has committed $9M toward projects to promote reconciliation within the SFU community.
+SFU has committed $9M toward projects to promote reconciliation within the SFU community.

 View or download the full report:

 Walk this Path With Us: Report of the SFU Aboriginal Reconciliation Council